ms25381/portfolio/icap-curation/README.md

-# ICAP Curation
+# Capacity Curation Framework

 ## Overview

-This project demonstrates a large-scale Installed Capacity (ICAP) curation solution implemented using Azure Databricks, Delta Lake, and Spark.
+This project demonstrates a large-scale capacity curation framework designed to transform effective-dated market, resource, ownership, and asset attribute data into a trusted historical dataset.

-The solution transforms effective-dated market and resource ownership data into a trusted, point-in-time historical dataset suitable for capacity market reporting, regulatory compliance, financial analysis, and operational planning.
+The framework supports point-in-time reporting, regulatory analysis, portfolio analysis, operational planning, and enterprise analytics.

-The project was designed to solve one of the most common challenges in energy and utility analytics: reconstructing the exact state of ownership and installed capacity on any given business date.
+All table names, field names, source-system references, and organization-specific terms have been anonymized and generalized for public portfolio use.

 ---

 ## Business Problem

-Energy market data is inherently time-dependent.
+Capacity-related energy data is inherently time-dependent.

-Resource ownership, fuel types, zonal assignments, capacity values, and operational characteristics frequently change over time.
+Resource ownership, asset classifications, reporting zones, capacity values, and operational characteristics can change over time.

 Traditional ETL approaches often overwrite historical values, making it difficult to answer questions such as:

-- Who owned a generating unit on a specific date?
+* Which participant owned a resource on a specific date?
-- What was the installed capacity position of an organization last year?
+* What was the capacity position for a participant during a historical period?
-- Which zone was a resource assigned to at that point in time?
+* Which reporting region was a resource assigned to at that point in time?
-- How did ownership percentages change historically?
+* How did ownership percentages change over time?
-- What was the historical ICAP exposure by company or market participant?
+* What was the historical capacity exposure by participant, resource, region, or classification?

 Accurate answers require point-in-time reconstruction using effective-dated source data.